redis/ioredis/README.md

 // There's also an event called 'messageBuffer', which is the same as 'message' except
 // it returns buffers instead of strings.
-// It's useful when you are going to publish binary data. redis.on("messageBuffer", (channel, message) => {
+// It's useful when the messages are binary data. redis.on("messageBuffer", (channel, message) => {
   // Both `channel` and `message` are buffers. console.log(channel, message);
 });
 ```

 It worth noticing that a connection (aka `Redis` instance) can't play both roles together.
-More specifically, when a client issues `subscribe()` or `psubscribe()`, that connection is put into a "subscriber" mode.
-At that point, only commands that modify the subscription set are valid.
+More specifically, when a client issues `subscribe()` or `psubscribe()`, it enters the "subscriber" mode.
+From that point, only commands that modify the subscription set are valid.
 Namely, they are: `subscribe`, `psubscribe`, `unsubscribe`, `punsubscribe`, `ping`, and `quit`.
-When the subscription set is empty (via `unsubscribe`/`punsubscribe`), the connection is put back into regular mode.
+When the subscription set is empty (via `unsubscribe`/`punsubscribe`), the connection is put back into the regular mode.

 If you want to do pub/sub in the same file/process, you should create a separate connection: